 VARIABLE DESCRIPTION INIT INIT = 1 indicates that the anisotropy eigenvalues will be given by INITIAL_FIELD_SOLID variables in the global coordinate system (see Remark 1).
 FID The passive fiber model number.
-There are two passive models available: $FID = 1$ or $FID = 2$ .
+There are two passive models available: $FID = 1$ or $FID = 2$.
 They are described in Remark 2.
-ORTH ORTH specifies the number $(1 \text{ or } 2)$ of fibers used.
+ORTH ORTH specifies the number (1 or 2) of fibers used.
 When ORTH = 2 two fiber families are used and arranges symmetrically THETA degrees from the mean fiber direction and lying in the tissue plane.
-C1-C3 Passive fiber model parameters.
-THETA The angle between the mean fiber direction and the fiber families.
-The parameter is active only if $ORTH = 2$ and is particularly important in vascular tissues (e.g. arteries) ACT1-ACT9 Active fiber model parameters.
+C1-C3 Passive fiber model parameters. ТНЕТА The angle between the mean fiber direction and the fiber families.
+The parameter is active only if ORTH = 2 and is particularly important in vascular tissues (e.g. arteries) ACT1-ACT10 Active fiber model parameters.
+Note that ACT10 is an input for a time dependent load curve that overrides some of the ACTx values.
+See section 2 below.
 AOPT Material axes option (see MAT_OPTION TROPIC_ELASTIC for a more complete description): EQ.0.0: locally orthotropic with material axes determined by element nodes 1, 2, and 4, as with DEFINE_COORDINATE_NODES.
 EQ.2.0: globally orthotropic with material axes determined by vectors defined below, as with DEFINE_COORDINATE_VECTOR.
 EQ.3.0: locally orthotropic material axes determined by rotating the material axes about the element normal by an angle, BETA, from a line in the plane of the element defined by the cross product of the vector v with the element normal.
 LT.0.0: the absolute value of AOPT is a coordinate system ID number (CID on DEFINE_COORDINATE_NODES, DEFINE_COORDINATE_SYSTEM or DEFINE_COORDINATE_VECTOR).
 Available with the R3 release of Version 971 and later.
 BETA Material angle in degrees for AOPT = 3, may be overridden on the element card ELEMANT_SOLID_ORTHO.
-P1-P3 P1, P2 and P3 define the coordinates of point P for AOPT=1 and $AOPT = 4$ .
-A1-A3 A1, A2 and A3 define the components of vector A for $AOPT = 2$ .
-D1-D3 D1, D2 and D3 define components of vector D for $AOPT = 2$ .
+P1-P3 P1, P2 and P3 define the coordinates of point P for AOPT=1 and AOPT = 4.
+A1-A3 A1, A2 and A3 define the components of vector A for AOPT = 2 .